BoC bans poultry products from 4 countries

 The Bureau of Customs (BoC) has banned the entry of all imported poultry products from four countries because of the outbreak of avian influenza or “bird flu” in Asia and Europe.

-Customs Commissioner Nicanor Faeldon issued a total ban after it received a report from the Department of Agriculture prohibiting the importation of poultry products from South Korea, Germany, France and the Netherlands.
+Customs Commissioner Nicanor Faeldon issued a total ban after receiving a notice from the Department of Agriculture prohibiting the importation of poultry products from South Korea, Germany, France and the Netherlands.

 “We alerted all our intelligence units in all our ports throughout the country to be on the look out for poultry products, like chicken, ducks, eggs and other byproducts, coming from said countries where there is an outbreak of the avian influenza,” Faeldon’s spokesman Neil Anthony Estrella told The Manila Times.